khaudio/stanford_sevens/rules.md

 # Stanford Sevens

 A card game using a standard deck in which player(s) attempt to accumulate as many points as possible using cards in-hand and on the board to make multiples of the base number.
-Each round continues until the deck runs out, at which point points are totaled and a winner is declared.
+The match continues until the deck runs out, at which point points are totaled and a winner is declared.

 ## Setup